busmarket/bmapi-js/README.md

 ```
-⚠ This is a DEMO version of the library
+⚠ UNDER CONSTRUCTION ⚠
-BusMarket API JS client.
+This is a short version of the library BusMarket API JS client.
 ```
 For a comprehensive list of examples, check out the [API documentation](https://developer.bm.parts/).